baby1998/iBot-Framework/README.md

 - Databot
 - Metabot

 However each bot can have different flavours.
-There's no limit in favors :)
+There's no limit in flavours :)

-**What's difference between Databot and Metabot and flavours?**
+**What's difference between Databot and Metabot?**

 To make it simple, Let's use an analogy,
 Think of Databot as Atom and Metabot as Molecule.